 The rising cost and decreasing supply of fossil fuels such as oils and gas along with environmental concern, means that their continued use as our main source of energy is impractical and alternative sources must be found.
 The only realistic alternative is nuclear energy.
 To what extent do you agree or disagree?
 Give reasons and relevant examples for your answer.

-The diagram below shows the process of producing edible oils and fats, and margarine.
+The diagrams below show the process of producing olive oil.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The diagram details the process of producing olive oil.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.